 For existing employees, one way that healthcare systems are driving a sense of purpose is the “Heroes Work Here” initiative, which involves posting signs and messages recognizing that healthcare workers are true heroes by putting themselves on the front lines to care for sick patients throughout this pandemic.
 According to Fleischmann, “This initiative creates alignment and brings forward a sense of purpose so that healthcare providers feel engaged and understand why they got into healthcare in the first place.”

-By leveraging these programs, organizations can support their workforce and build a culture of resilience that will serve them well beyond the COVID-19 pandemic.
+By leveraging these programs, organizations can support their workforce and build a culture of resilience that will serve them well into the future.

 Marta Chmielowicz of HRO Today contributed to this article.